tarwn/lessthandot-hugo/blogs/content/posts/2011-04-25-spatial-data-from-your-iphone.md

 **What's that?
 The spatial data is cool but you want more data from your iPhone…**

 Well, you're in luck!
 There is a good possibility that you can get a lot more data using these same steps.
-Instead of looking specifically for the consolidated.db file, look for any file that starts with &#8216;SQLite' and take a look at the data it contains just like we did above.
+Instead of looking specifically for the consolidated.db file, look for any file that starts with 'SQLite' and take a look at the data it contains just like we did above.
 I'll bet you find some interesting stuff, I know I did.
-I use an application called NewsRack for reading RSS feeds and another application called CardBank to store all of my &#8216;customer loyality' card information instead of having them all on my key chain or in my wallet.
+I use an application called NewsRack for reading RSS feeds and another application called CardBank to store all of my 'customer loyality' card information instead of having them all on my key chain or in my wallet.
 Guess what?
 Yep, you're right, they both use SQL Lite to store the data and I can pull that data into SQL Server.

 What are you still doing here?
 Go discover what data is on your iPhone that you can import into SQL Server and have some fun doing it!